APCSLowell/AsteroidsGame/README.md

 11. Finish the `Stars` class in `Stars.pde`
 12. Finally, add code to `AsteroidsGame.pde` that declares and initializes an instance of the `Stars` class to create a random number of stars in random positions
 12. Note that for full credit, **you MUST include instructions on how to operate your Spaceship in the `index.html` file**
-12. If you have extra time and are looking for a challenge, you might try to add an animation of "rockets" that appear from the back of the ship when you accelerate
+12. OPTIONAL: If you have extra time and are looking for a challenge, you might try to add an animation of "rockets" that appear from the back of the ship when you accelerate.
+The best way to do this is to override `show()` by copying the `show()` function from Floater into your Spaceship class.
+Then add an `if` statement in your Spaceship `show()` function right after `endShape(CLOSE);`.
+If your rockets are firing, draw additional shapes just behind your Spaceship.
+You can sketch out the shapes on graph paper with the ship centered at (0,0) and pointing right.
+The `show()` function will rotate and translate the rocket shapes to the correct position on the screen.

 These steps are only a suggestion.
 Your Asteroids game doesn't have to work or act like any other.
 Have fun and be creative.